Nick Smith (British politician): Career

 On his election success, Smith commented "The local population and the Blaenau Gwent Labour Party have shared values, and that's come through in this result tonight."
 He also said he had promised Michael Foot he would return Blaenau Gwent to Labour.

 In the 2015 general election Smith increased his majority to 58% of the share of the vote, gaining 18,380 votes (+5.6%).
 Blaenau Gwent now has the highest Labour share of the vote in Wales.
 The July 2017 general election produced almost a replica of the result two years earlier, with Smith taking 58% of the vote and winning 18,787 votes.
 Speaking after the announcement, Smith said: "Today the voters of Blaenau Gwent shared my belief that our best hope to get our country moving again is a Labour government.
 Blaenau Gwent needs more jobs, improved transport, proper funding for our frontline services and only a Labour government in Westminster can do that."

 Nick Smith campaigned against leaving the European Union.
 This was contrary to the desires of his constituency, Blaenau Gwent, who voted to leave and were labelled "Wales' most pro-Brexit town".

-In the December 2019 general election Smith won the seat once more, with 14,862 votes (49.18% of those cast), ahead of Richard Taylor (of the Brexit Party) who took 6,215 votes, Laura Jones (Conservative) on 5,749 and Peredur Owen Griffiths (Plaid Cymru) on 1,722.
+In the December 2019 general election Smith won the seat once more, with 14,862 votes (49.18% of those cast), ahead of Richard Taylor (of the Brexit Party) who took 6,215 votes, Laura Anne Jones (Conservative) on 5,749 and Peredur Owen Griffiths (Plaid Cymru) on 1,722.
 Smith said he was delighted to be elected for his third term but acknowledged that it had been a difficult night for the Labour party as a whole.
 He said: "I'm extremely grateful to be voted in by the people of Blaenau Gwent, but I'm sad that we're going to have to put up with a Tory rampant administration for the next five years.
 "I'm going to work very hard here now to make sure to keep up my good community links and make sure we build the party to come back stronger."
 Smith was an early supporter of Keir Starmer in his Labour leadership bid in 2020.